MicrosoftDocs/Advertising-docs/BingAds/hotel-service/reporting.md

 }
 ```

-The above request asks to generate a performance report.
 By default, the service generates reports in uncompressed CSV format.
-To compress the report and improve download performance, specify the [Compression](reference.md#compression) field and set it to ZIP.
+To compress the report and improve download performance, include the [Compression](reference.md#compression) field and set it to ZIP.

 The response to the POST contains a report job ID (see [AddResponse](reference.md#addresponse)).
 For example: